opencog/atomspace/opencog/persist/sql/README.md

 Loading performance.
 Database contains 1564K Atoms, and 2413K edges.
 CPU usage:
 2:08 postgres = 82 microsecs/atom (12.2K atoms/sec)
-similar to for opencog, but then AtomTable needs to reconcile, which takes an additional 8:30 minutes to attach incoming handles!!
+similar to for OpenCog, but then AtomTable needs to reconcile, which takes an additional 8:30 minutes to attach incoming handles!!

-Conclude: database loading would be much faster if we loaded all of the atoms first, then all of the lowest-height links, etc.  This assumes that opencog is strictly hierarchically structured. (no "crazy loops")
+Conclude: database loading would be much faster if we loaded all of the atoms first, then all of the lowest-height links, etc.  This assumes that OpenCog is strictly hierarchically structured. (no "crazy loops")

 After implementing height-structured restore, get following, loading from a "hot" postgres instance (had not been stopped since previous